Lumi-supercomputer/lumi-userguide/docs/software/packages/arm-forge.md

 `-p debug -A project_462000031`.

 Other approach is to use "Reverse Connect" feature.
 It allows you to submit program with debugger wrapper directly on the system.
 The wrapper will connect back to the GUI on your local computer.
-You need to enable remote connection to LUMI from the client GUI with "Remote Launch" and execute the job using
-`ddt --connect` before you actual `srun` command directly from the command line or from sbatch script.
+You need to enable remote connection to LUMI from the client GUI with "Remote Launch".
+Next execute the job directly from the command line or from sbatch script, using `ddt --connect` before your actual `srun`.
 After your job starts it will signal client on your local computer and you will be asked to accept reverse connection.

 The process of reverse connection is described [here](https://developer.arm.com/documentation/101136/2112/Arm-Forge/Connecting-to-a-remote-system/Reverse-Connect).